What is BOTOX® Cosmetic?

 Will I still be able to make facial expressions?

-Although the results are visible, a treatment with BOTOX® Cosmetic (onabotulinumtoxinA) will not radically change your facial appearance or make you look as if you’ve “had work done.”
-The muscle activity that causes frown lines between the brows is temporarily reduced, so you can still frown or look surprised without the wrinkles and creases between your brows.
+Although the results are visible, a treatment with BOTOX® Cosmetic (onabotulinumtoxinA) will not radically change your facial appearance. or make you look as if you’ve “had work done.”
+Looking as if you’ve “had work done” will not be an issue.
+The muscle activity causing frown lines between the brows is temporarily reduced.
+However, you can still frown or look surprised without the wrinkles and creases between your brows.

 Who should not take BOTOX® Cosmetic?